city_hall

 When the inspection takes place

 At the time you apply for a sidewalk permit, you’ll need to provide a date for when you plan to complete your project.
-You are required to request an inspection within 30 days of the estimated completion of the sidewalk.
+Please request an inspection within 30 days of the estimated completion of the sidewalk to receive your deposit in a timely manner.
+You are required to notify us, either in writing or in the permitting portal, within three (3) months of permit expiration.

 If you need an extension, you must contact the Public Works Permitting Division at 617-635-4900 BEFORE your permit expiration date.